Aldaviva/DarkNet/Readme.md

 #### Entry point

-The top-level interface of this library is <code>Dark.Net.<strong>IDarkNet</strong></code>, which is implemented by the **`DarkNet`** class.
+The top-level interface of this library is **`Dark.Net.IDarkNet`**, which is implemented by the **`DarkNet`** class.
 A shared instance of this class is available from **`DarkNet.Instance`**, or you can construct a new instance with `new DarkNet()`.

 #### Methods

-You must call **both** of the methods below to make a window use the dark theme.
-See the following sections for specific examples.

-1. First, call **`SetCurrentProcessTheme()`** to allow your process to change the themes of its windows, although it doesn't apply any themes on its own.
+1. First, you may optionally call **`SetCurrentProcessTheme(Theme)`** to define a default theme for your windows, although it doesn't actually apply the theme to any windows on its own.

-    If you don't call this method, all windows in your application will use the light theme, even if you call `SetWindowTheme*`.
+    If you don't call this method, any window on which you call `SetWindowTheme*(myWindow, Theme.Auto)` will inherit its theme from the operating system's default app theme, skipping this app-level default.
-2. Next, call **`SetWindowTheme*()`** to actually apply the theme to each window.
+2. Next, you must call one of the **`SetWindowTheme*(Window, Theme)`** methods to actually apply a theme to each window.
 There are 3 methods to handle WPF, Forms, and raw `HWND` handles.

-    If you don't call one of these methods on a given window, that window will use the light theme, even if you called `SetCurrentProcessTheme`.
+    If you don't call one of these methods on a given window, that window will always use the light theme, even if you called `SetCurrentProcessTheme` and set the OS default app mode to dark.

 #### Themes